 Students can pursue one of five tracks:

 A bachelor's degree in geography is not required for admission to the graduate program, but students without a geography background may be required to take additional courses for completion of the MA.
-An interdisciplinary graduate certificate in watershed studies and management is available, as well as an accelerated BA + MA track.
+An interdisciplinary graduate certificate in watershed studies and management is available, as well as a 4+1 BA + MA track.